Ruby: Physical properties

 Rubies have a hardness of 9.0 on the Mohs scale of mineral hardness.
 Among the natural gems, only moissanite and diamond are harder, with diamond having a Mohs hardness of 10.0 and moissanite falling somewhere in between corundum (ruby) and diamond in hardness.
 Sapphire, ruby, and pure corundum are α-alumina, the most stable form of Al_{2}O_{3}, in which 3 electrons leave each aluminium ion to join the regular octahedral group of six nearby O^{2−} ions; in pure corundum this leaves all of the aluminium ions with a very stable configuration of no unpaired electrons or unfilled energy levels, and the crystal is perfectly colorless, and transparent except for flaws.

 When a chromium atom replaces an occasional aluminium atom, it too loses 3 electrons to become a chromium^{3+} ion to maintain the charge balance of the Al_{2}O_{3} crystal.
 However, the Cr^{3+} ions are larger and have electron orbitals in different directions than aluminium.
 The octahedral arrangement of the O^{2−} ions is distorted, and the energy levels of the different orbitals of those Cr^{3+} ions are slightly altered because of the directions to the O^{2−} ions.
 Those energy differences correspond to absorption in the ultraviolet, violet, and yellow-green regions of the spectrum.

 If one percent of the aluminium ions are replaced by chromium in ruby, the yellow-green absorption results in a red color for the gem.
 Additionally, absorption at any of the above wavelengths stimulates fluorescent emission of 694-nanometer-wavelength red light, which adds to its red color and perceived luster.
-The chromium concentration in artificial rubies can be adjusted (in the crystal growth process) to be ten to twenty times less than in the natural gemstones.
+The chromium concentration in artificial rubies can be adjusted during the crystal growth process to be ten to twenty times lower than in natural gemstones.
 Theodore Maiman says that "because of the low chromium level in these crystals they display a lighter red color than gemstone ruby and are referred to as pink ruby."